 *Photo with permission of @endostrong, endometriosis advocate and not a patient at Bloom Psychology

-Your pain is not "in your head," it's real, it hurts and it means you're suffering.
-Therapy helps with suffering.
-Let’s talk about why and how the right therapy for pain can help you.
+Your pain is not "in your head," it's real, it hurts and it's a source of suffering.

 In addition to messing with your mood and emotions, endometriosis pain and discomfort often interferes with your ability to do the things you want to do.
 This could be work, exercise, hobbies, time with friends and family, and sex.
 Not only are you in pain, you’re also missing out on opportunities to engage in meaningful activities, and opportunities to frankly feel good - play, laugh, be fully present, enjoy sex.

 In therapy, you partner with your provider to create a plan for re-engaging in activities that are most meaningful to you, in a way that is safe, manageable and tailored to your life.

 Getting a diagnosis and receiving medical care can be complex, stressful, and at times traumatic.
 It can be quite common for women to go for months and years without obtaining a definitive diagnosis.
 Some women are told repeatedly that there is nothing wrong, which can feel disorienting and invalidating.
 A pain-informed therapist or pain psychologist can help you process through these experiences and arm you with resources for navigating the medical system assertively and effectively.

 Check out my online, self-paced Healing Pelvic Pain Course.